Acrylonitrile butadiene styrene

 ABS is a terpolymer made by polymerizing styrene and acrylonitrile in the presence of polybutadiene.
 The proportions can vary from 15% to 35% acrylonitrile, 5% to 30% butadiene and 40% to 60% styrene.
 The result is a long chain of polybutadiene crisscrossed with shorter chains of poly(styrene-co-acrylonitrile).
 The nitrile groups from neighboring chains, being polar, attract each other and bind the chains together, making ABS stronger than pure polystyrene.
 The acrylonitrile also contributes chemical resistance, fatigue resistance, hardness, and rigidity, while increasing the heat deflection temperature.
 The styrene gives the plastic a shiny, impervious surface, as well as hardness, rigidity, and improved processing ease.
 The polybutadiene, a rubbery substance, provides toughness and ductility at low temperatures, at the cost of heat resistance and rigidity.
 For the majority of applications, ABS can be used between −20 and 80 °C, as its mechanical properties vary with temperature.
 The properties are created by rubber toughening, where fine particles of elastomer are distributed throughout the rigid matrix.

 Properties

 ABS provides favorable mechanical properties such as impact resistance, toughness, and rigidity when compared with other common polymers.
 A variety of modifications can be made to improve impact resistance, toughness, and heat resistance.
 The impact resistance can be amplified by increasing the proportions of polybutadiene in relation to styrene and also acrylonitrile, although this causes changes in other properties.
 Impact resistance does not fall off rapidly at lower temperatures.
 Stability under load is excellent with limited loads.
 Thus, by changing the proportions of its components, ABS can be prepared in different grades.
 Two major categories could be ABS for extrusion and ABS for injection molding, then high and medium impact resistance.
 Generally ABS would have useful characteristics within a temperature range from -20 to 80 °C.

-Lego bricks are made from ABS.
+Certain Lego bricks are made from ABS.

 The Citroën Méhari's body panels are made from ABS.